 Thoran is one of the dishes that is served in the Sadya along with the other dishes. ( A Sadya is a grand feast where a vegetarian meal comprising of various dishes is served on a plantain/banana leaf.)

 There are some variations in the thoran like adding ginger, garlic, cumin seeds, chili powder, using onions instead of shallots.
 In fact, my mom used to make a thoran of all the vegetables mentioned above.

 If you do not like the raw taste of beetroot, than you should try this recipe.
 Its great.
 It goes very well with rotis, parathas and specially the Kerala Paratha and even steamed rice.
 You could also have this recipe as a side dish.

 In this Beetroot Thoran recipe, I wanted some spiciness that would soften the sweetness of beetroot and coconut.
 So, I added both red chili and green chili along with ginger.
 I also added coriander powder, red chili powder and crushed whole garam masala.
 This was my variation to this recipe and the beetroot thoran was awesome and great.

 You can either chop the beetroots finely or grate them.
 Grated beetroots will cook faster than the chopped ones.

 For all those who do not have fresh coconut, you could easily substitute with dry or dessicated coconut.
 Of course fresh coconut has a different taste, but the thoran tastes equally good with dessicated coconut too.

-Beetroot Thoran recipe details below:
+Beetroot Thoran recipe below: